faizanbashir/cacheable/readme.md

 @endcache
 ```

-Notice the Russian-Doll style cascading for our caches; that's the key.
+Notice the style cascading for our caches; that's the key.
 If any note is updated, its individual cache will clear - along with its parent - but any  siblings will remain untouched.

 ### Caching Collections